 Instead of pins that must get inserted into the wood, a pinless meter uses a metal plate with sensor pads.
 The plate is simply pressed down on the wood.
 The pinless moisture meter sends electromagnetic waves into the wood and measures the amount of the waves returning to the sensor plate since moisture content (MC) impacts how these electromagnetic waves move.
 The meter uses that data to calculate the moisture content in the wood.

-Pin-style meters measure moisture content using resistance.
+A pin type meter measures moisture content using resistance.
 A pin moisture meter sends an electric current between the two pins pushed into the wood.
 Moisture in the wood will measure the electric current passing through the wood, giving the pin meter the information it needs to calculate the wood’s moisture content percentage.

 While it’s beneficial that pinless meters don’t damage wood the way pin meters do, that’s only one of their advantages.
 One of the pinless meters’ greatest advantages is that they are much easier to use than pin-style meters.
 Pin meters are difficult and slow to use since each reading requires pushing or hammering the probes into the wood.

-Yet if you want to get an accurate reading of a batch of wood, you need to make multiple measurements in a single round to get the comprehensive picture of the wood batch’s moisture condition.
+Yet if you want to get an accurate moisture reading of a batch of wood, you need to make multiple measurements in a single round to get the comprehensive picture of the wood batch’s moisture condition.

-The truth is, meter manual instructions aside, most people aren’t going to take the time needed to gather all the readings necessary with a pin meter.
+The truth is, meter manual instructions aside, most people aren’t going to take the time needed to gather all the readings necessary with a pin type moisture meter.
 Using pin meters is a laborious, time-consuming process.
 In contrast, you only need to press down on a pinless meter until the reading appears, then you can move on to measure the next piece of wood.
 Pinless meters let you quickly scan big pieces of wood and large quantities of lumber easily.

 With that said, there are times when a pin-style meter is the better option.
 The sensor plate on the pinless meter needs to lie flat on the wood’s surface to take a reading.
 It can’t be used on any wood that’s gnarly or misshapen, like firewood.
-Pin meters are perfect for measuring the moisture content of firewood.
+Pin meters are perfect for measuring the moisture percentage of firewood.
 A pinless meter can’t do that job, and pins don’t damage firewood.